jracelis-hub/my-learning-notes/linux/README.md

 Bash is the shell, or command language interpreter, for the GNU ***(GNU's Not Unix)***.
 While Bash stands for ***Bourne-Again Shell***.

+Bash scripting is just a text file that contains a series of commands

 ### ***Definitions***

 - **word** : sequence of ***characters*** considered to be a single unit.